Paulndambo/Song-CRUD/README.md

 # Song-CRUD

 ```
+Note:
-Note: You are allowed to merge the branches in the order of week tasks into the master branch if need be.
+You are allowed to merge the branches in the order of
+week tasks into the master branch if need be.

+Just Checkout The Branch Named As the Week Task
 ```

 ### Tasks: